mackmak/WindowsMonitoringEngine/README.md

 This is a windows service that tracks CPU and memory performance.

-The scipt for databse creation is in the DataAccess/DB script folder
+The scipt for database creation is in the DataAccess/DB script folder